-Two areas are primarily envisioned for mixed-use development, with a focus on retail and commercial uses.
-These areas are identified as MU-1 and MU-2 on the Proposed Village District Plan, Figure 3.2.A.
-The Mixed-Use Areas will primarily serve the commercial/retail and office needs of the West Villages.
-The proposed development standards will permit a broad range of non-residential uses that will promote the long-term economic sustainability of the West Villages.
-These neighborhoods are planned to offer a variety of residential unit types.
+Village F is intended to primarily serve as a residential development with Mixed-Use Areas at major intersections.
+Two areas adjacent to West Villages Parkway are primarily envisioned for mixed-use development, with a focus on retail and commercial uses.
+These areas are identified as MU-1 and MU-2 on the Village District Plan, Figure 3.2.A.
+The Mixed-Use Areas will primarily serve the commercial/retail and office needs of Village F and provide meaningful transitions between villages.